Geometry of Associated Quantum Vector Bundles and the Quantum Gauge Group: Associated Quantum Vector Bundles, Induced Quantum Linear Connections and Hermitian Structures

-The theory of connections on finitely generated projective (left/right) modules has been studied along too many years, for example on \cite{lan} and we will follow this line of research.
-In particular, on \cite{lan} it is showed a kind of Bianchi identity that all connections satisfy, but just when $M$ is commutative.
+The theory of connections on left/right quantum vector bundles (finitely generated projective left/right modules according to the Serre--Swan theorem) has been studied over many years, for example in \cite{lan}, and we will follow this line of research.
+In particular, in \cite{lan} a type of Bianchi identity is proved that all connections satisfy, but only when $B$ is commutative.